 What is absolutely certain, however, is that this represents the worst possible advice for anyone involved with pension saving – a practice that is no laughing matter.

-Because they feel they have more pressing financial commitments, people regularly see pensions as something they can really break the back of later in their working lives or mistakenly believe that the mandatory minimums required under the pension auto-enrolment regime will do the job for them.
+Because they feel they have more pressing financial commitments, people regularly see pension planning as something they can really break the back of later in their working lives or mistakenly believe that the mandatory minimums required under the pension auto-enrolment regime will do the job for them.

-But this attitude can have a massive impact on the ability to fund an adequate retirement.
+But this attitude of delaying pension planning can have a massive impact on the ability to fund an adequate retirement.
 The later anyone leaves it, the steeper those contributions will need to be become, not least because they miss out on the impact that compound interest would have provided.

-In addition to spelling bad news for the employees concerned, it can play havoc with their employer’s succession planning.
+In addition to spelling bad news for the employees concerned, it delaying pension planning can play havoc with their employer’s succession planning.
 It is therefore important that HR departments and senior management have a basic understanding of the pension goals their employees need to achieve.

 The broad rule of thumb is that employees should expect to be retired for around 20 years and, according to government guidelines, average earners should be looking to secure a pension income (including the State pension) of about two thirds of what they enjoyed whilst working.